AnyChart/docs.anychart.com/Basic_Charts_Types/Stacked_Charts/Overview.md

 ## Overview

+The stacked charts are a popular visual aid used for categorizing and comparing the parts of a whole.
+Each element in the chart represents a whole, and the segments represent parts of that whole.
+Different colors used for the segments distinguish the categories.
+Stacked charts are also known as stacked graphs.

+In AnyChart stacking is a [special mode of a Scale](/Axes_and_Grids/Scales#stack_mode) set by {api:anychart.scales.Linear#stackMode}stackMode(){} method, and [several types of series](#supported_series_samples) are compatible with this mode.
+If a series can not be stacked it simply [ignores the mode](#with_unstackable_series).

+There are two modes of stacking: **value** and **percent**.
+These article explains everything there is to know about stacking settings and options.

 ## Value Stacking

-To create a *value stacked* chart you need to set scale stackMode to "value":
+To create a **value stacked** chart you need to set scale stackMode to "value":

 ```
 // create a chart